Branching trees I: Concatenation and infinite divisibility: Basic concepts and Results

 For the \Levy - measures we have now measures on $ \U^V \setminus \{0\} $.
 Then we can generalize our results. \emph{All} results above hold once we make the indicated changes in the statements: \begin{theorem}[Results in the marked setting] For the marked $h$-forests $( \U^V(h)^\sqcup, \sqcup_V^h)$ and the truncation $ \tau_V(h^\prime), h^\prime \in [0,h) $ the following results reworded as indicated above hold: Theorem (\ref{p.trunc.poly}), Theorem (\ref{p.trLap}), Theorem (\ref{T.LK}), Theorem (\ref{t:LimInfDiv}) and Theorem (\ref{THM:INFDIV:BRAN}). \end{theorem} We can apply this to the states of the genealogies of the {\em super random walk} the spatial version of the Feller diffusion which is a well known measure valued process (see \cite{D93}).
 More precisely we talk about the genealogy (modeled as $\U^V$-valued process) of the Markov process $X(t)=(x_i(t))_{i \in \Omega}$ for $\Omega$ countable abelian group given by the SSDE

 with $(w_i(t))_{t \geq 0}$ i.i.d. standard brownian motions, $a$ is a homogeneous summable transition matrix on $\Omega \times \Omega$ and $b>0$.
-The corresponding $\U^\Omega$-valued process of genealogies is treated in forth coming work \cite{ggr_tvF14}.
+The corresponding $\U^\Omega$-valued process of genealogies is treated in \cite{ggr_tvF14} and \cite{ggr_GeneralBranching} in great detail.
 However once we can construct the latter then we can apply the theorem to the above object.